nmfretz/personal-website/README.md

 ### Features & Design

 - :icecream: Vanilla HTML, CSS, and JavaScript.
-No frameworks.
+No libraries or frameworks.
+- Semantic HTML for accessibility.
-- Responsive design using Flexbox, CSS Grid, CSS clamp(), relative length units, and media queries.
+- Responsive, mobile-first design using Flexbox, CSS Grid, CSS clamp(), relative length units, and media queries.

 ### TODOS

+- [ ] Consider adding accent colour(s) to header/nav section.
-- [ ] Less top/bottom padding on computer div in project section
+- [x] Less top/bottom padding on computer div in project section when grid columns active
 - [x] Update About section with actual photo.
 - [x] Add CV link
-- [ ] Consider adding accent colour or background-design to Header section.
 - [x] Add back-to-top links in the main section.
+- [x] Update CSS to mobile-first
+- [x] Update HTML to be semantic and accessible

 # Screenshots